-You have just received the responsibility for your organization's safety program - but you do not know where to turn!
+You have been trusted with the responsibility of your organization's safety program.
 This book is designed to help identify the strengths and weaknesses of your organization's existing program.
-If you do not have a safety program, this book will help you establish a basic program.
+If you do not have a safety program, this book will help you easily establish one.

 But you cannot do this alone.
-You will need visible commitment from top management, middle management, and frontline management within your organization in the form of time, ownership of the organization's safety program, and financial support.
+You will need visible commitment from top management, middle management and frontline management within your organization in the form of time, ownership of the program and financial support.